Wider Use Of Osteoporosis Drug Could Prevent Bone Fractures In More Elderly Women

 "What this paper does is make us think a little more about treating people who we might not have treated before or we thought might be on the line," Econs says.
 "We are overly worried about exceedingly rare side effects and underworried about common things like fracture.
 You have to start looking at where the big picture is."

 There were no indications of any serious side effects.
-In fact, the women who got the drug appeared to be less likely to die overall than women received the placebo, though that finding was not statistically significant.
+In fact, the women who got the drug appeared to be less likely to die overall than women who received the placebo, though that finding was not statistically significant.
 There were, however, statistically significant decreases in heart attacks and cancers among the women getting the drug.

 "That's something we don't have clear explanation for," Reid says.